zmushko/rnotify/README.md

 rnotify --- tool that allows to follow and intercept any change that were done to a file or folder *recursively*.

-rnotify is hevily depend on librnotify.
+rnotify is hevily depend on librnotify - https://github.com/zmushko/librnotify.